-"Given the significant amount of leafy vegetable products that are on store shelves every year, food safety incidences are exceedingly rare, and the food recall system has been swift and effective in responding to this isolated case."
+“Given the significant amount of leafy vegetable products that are on store shelves every year, food safety incidences are particularly rare.
+And the food recall system has been swift and effective in responding to this isolated case.”

 Of course, from farm to table, there are many areas where food safety is a concern.
 In particular, moving products from location to location.

-Whether exposed to heat, humidity or unhygienic conditions, investments in plastic pallets are a smart option for businesses concerned about quality assurance.
-At Eco Pallets, our hygienic pallets feature enclosed surfaces which prevent impurities such as salmonella building up in heir structure.
+Whether exposed to heat, humidity or unhygienic conditions, investments in plastic pallets are a smart option for firms concerned about quality assurance.
+At Eco Pallets, our hygienic pallets feature enclosed surfaces that prevent impurities such as salmonella from building up in their structure.